 We have developed a multipurpose vibrational sum frequency generation (vSFG) spectrometer that is uniquely capable of probing a broad range of chemical species, each requiring different experimental conditions, without optical realignment.
 Here, we take advantage of arbitrary near infrared (NIR) waveform generation using a 4f-pulse shaper equipped with a 2D spatial light modulator (SLM) to tailor upconversion pulses to meet sample dependent experimental requirements.
-This report details the experimental layout, details of the SLM calibration and implementation, as well as the intrinsic benefits/limitations of this new approach to vSFG spectroscopy.
-We have demonstrated the competency of this spectrometer by achieving an ~3-fold increase in spectral resolution compared to conventional spectrometers probing a model dimethyl sulfoxide/air interface.
-Using the same optical alignment, we also show the ability to suppress nonresonant background contributions at electrode interfaces using time delayed asymmetric NIR waveforms.
-It is expected that this instrumentation will broaden the types of samples researchers can readily approach using these surface specific spectroscopies.
+This report details the experimental layout, details of the SLM calibration and implementation, and the intrinsic benefits/limitations of this new approach to vSFG spectroscopy.
+We have demonstrated the competency of this spectrometer by achieving an ∼3-fold increase in spectral resolution compared to conventional spectrometers by probing the model dimethyl sulfoxide/air interface.
+We also show the ability to suppress nonresonant background contributions from electrode interfaces using time delayed asymmetric waveforms that are generated by the NIR pulse shaper.
+It is expected that this advancement in instrumentation will broaden the types of samples researchers can readily study using nonlinear surface specific spectroscopies.